alba-lang/lang-spec/sphinx/src/certprog/natural.rst

     leSucc: all {a: Nat}: a <= succ a
-        -- all numbers are less or equal their successor := case
+        -- All numbers are less or equal their successors := case
         \ {zero}      := start
         \ {succ n}    := next leSucc